Here is the best overview of who our vendors are, how to build each product, and what the prices are for each component:

 - Once Samples arrive, determine if it would work for our needs.

-- When NDA is returned, save it in this folder here.
+- When NDA is returned, save in the vendor folder

 - Order the raw materials and get ready to bring in the product